andycranston/raritan-compare-roles/README.md

 ## Test coverage

 The `compare_roles.py` utility program has currently not been exhaustively tested.
 In particular the author has not been able to test the logic that compares, for example, a role that defines the "Switch Outlet" priviledge.

-If you have two switched PDUs please try the following:
+If you have two switched PDUs that you can safely experiment with could you please try the following:

 ```
 create a role called "outlet" with description "outlet role" on two PDUs